stateset/stateset-node/README.md

 });
 ```

+Disable caching for a single call with `cache: false`, or turn it off globally with `client.setCacheEnabled(false)`.
+Mutating requests automatically invalidate related cache keys based on their path plus any `invalidateCachePaths` you provide.

-Disable caching entirely with `cache: false`, or override the default retry strategy globally via `client.setRetryStrategy()` when your deployment requires different backoff semantics.
+Override the default retry strategy globally via `client.setRetryStrategy()` when your deployment requires different backoff semantics, or pass `retryOptions`/`onRetryAttempt` per request as shown above for fine-grained control.

 ### Managing orders